WARNING: LONG, BORING, WHINY RANT AHEAD. REVIEWER IS NOT RESPONSIBLE FOR WOUNDS SUSTAINED DUE TO SUDDEN ONSET OF NARCOLEPSY.*minor spoilers below*

 - They’re not being spied on or sabotaged 24/7.

-- This is a pretty quick read.
+The Good:- This is a pretty quick read.

 - The MC’s self-deprecating sense of humor actually made me laugh out loud at some points.